Skip to main content

 Program Leader Biosketch

-Schaefer and her husband, Matt, live near Brandon and have four children.
+Schaefer and her husband, Matt, live near Brandon, Wisconsin with their four children.